 The structural change hits hardest in agentic contexts.
 Under PRUs, a team running an agent loop with multiple Opus 4.7 calls paid a fixed 7.5x per request regardless of context size.
 Token-metered billing removes that ceiling.
 An agent that accumulates tool-call outputs across a long session and re-sends the full context window on each turn now pays for the accumulation.

-Groundy covered the 7.5x multiplier and the April 20 plan changes as a separate story; the June 1 change retires the multiplier table entirely rather than adjusting it.
+Groundy covered the 7.5x→15x→27x multiplier arc and the April 20 plan changes as a separate story; the June 1 change retires the multiplier table entirely rather than adjusting it.
 The economic bet the old system implicitly made was that average context sizes would be small enough to absorb.
 Evidently they weren’t.
+For broader context on how this fits in the wider AI coding tool landscape, our Copilot vs Cursor vs Claude Code 2026 showdown tracks the three tools’ divergent business models through this transition.

 GitHub also introduced session and weekly limits based on token consumption that operate separately from premium request entitlements and can block usage even when request budgets haven’t been hit.
 Teams relying on agent mode need to account for both the per-token cost and the throughput ceiling.